Student Learning Objectives

 1. Sociological Perspective:

-- grasp how sociology uniquely contributes to an understanding of the social world and human experience
+- grasp how sociology uniquely contributes to an understanding of the social world, social problems, and human experience

 - apply a sociological perspective and sociological concepts and principles to substantive areas addressed by sociologists (see Substantive Content of the Discipline below)